 - Talk about financial and lifestyle issues before you get too deep.
 If you’re 32 and want to be married with kids by the time you’re 36, you need to disclose that fairly early on to make sure you’re both on the same page.
 Similarly, if you’re thinking “gee, he’d make a great stay at home dad,” talk that over with him.

-Readers, what are your thoughts on dating a person with less money than you?
-What about a person with more time?
+Readers, what are your thoughts on dating someone with less money than you?
+What about dating someone with more time?
 Have you been in relationships like that, and how have they worked out?
 Any tips to share?